-11.6.
+11.5.
 Tie-break system

-11.6.1.
+- 11.5.1.
 The tie-break system shall be decided in advance and announced prior to the start of the tournament.
 The arbiter should be ready to clearly clarify the calculations rules of tie-break system to the children and spectators.
-If all tie-breaks fail, the tie shall be broken by drawing of lots.
+If all tie-breaks fail, the tie shall be broken by drawing of lots. - 11.5.2.

-11.6.2.
 A play-off is the best system, but it is not always appropriate, because it required the additional time.
-However it is recommended that play-offs be arranged in the case of the first place in the championship or qualifying places.
+However, it is recommended that play-offs be arranged in the case of the first place in the championship or qualifying places.

-11.6.3.
+11.5.3.
 The tie-break in Swiss Tournaments:

+See also the Section on Tie-Breaks Page 88
-11.6.3.1.
-The Buchholz Cut 1 (the sum of the scores of each of the opponents of a player reduced by the lowest score of the opponent)

-11.6.3.2.
-The Buchholz System (the sum of the scores of each of the opponents of a player)

-11.6.3.3.
-The greater number of wins.
+- 11.5.3.1.
+The Buchholz Cut 1 (the sum of the scores of each of the opponents of a player reduced by the lowest score of the opponent) - 11.5.3.2.
+The Buchholz System (the sum of the scores of each of the opponents of a player) - 11.5.3.3.
+The greater number of wins. - 11.5.3.4.

-11.6.3.4.
 The greater number of wins with Black (unplayed games shall be counted as played with White).

-11.6.4.
+11.5.4.
 The tie-break in Round-Robin Tournaments: